filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ## Terminology
 * Lotus Node - This is all the functionality that lives in the `lotus` binary.
 Branches, tags, etc. that don't have a prefix correspond with Lotus Node.
 (See [Why do we call it "Lotus Node"?](#why-do-we-call-it-lotus-node))
 * Lotus Miner - This is all the functionality that lives in the `lotus-miner` binary.
 Corresponding branches, tags, etc. are prefixed with `miner/`.
+* Lotus software - This refers to the full collection of Lotus software that lives in [filecoin-project/lotus](https://github.com/filecoin-project/curio), both Lotus Node and Lotus Miner.
 * Lotus (no suffix) - This usually means "Lotus Node" (which is why `lotus` maps to "Lotus Node").
 That said, we strive to avoid this unqualified term because of the potential ambiguity.

 ## High-level Summary

-- Lotus uses semantic versioning (`MAJOR`.`MINOR`.`PATCH`).
+- Lotus software use semantic versioning (`MAJOR`.`MINOR`.`PATCH`).
 - **`MAJOR` releases** are reserved for significant architectural changes to Lotus.
 - **`MINOR` releases** are shipped for network upgrades, API breaking changes, or non-backwards-compatible feature enhancements.
 - **`PATCH` releases** contain backwards-compatible bug fixes or feature enhancements.
 - Releases are almost always branched from the `master` branch, even if they include a network upgrade.
 The main exception is if there is a critical security patch we need to rush out.
 In that case, we would patch an existing release to increase release speed and reduce barrier to adoption.
 - We aim to ship a new release of the Lotus Node software approximately every 4 weeks, except during network upgrade periods which may have longer release cycles.
-- Lonus Miner releases ship on an as-needed basis.
+- Lonus Miner releases ship on an as-needed basis with no specified cadence.
+(See [Why isn't Lotus Miner released more frequently?](#why-isnt-lotus-miner-released-more-frequently))
-- Given Lotus Miner is being actively replaced by [Curio](https://github.com/filecoin-project/curio), Lotus Miner is not under active development.
-As a result, new releases happen in a reactive manner either due to support new consensus-critical network functionality or patch critical security or performance issues.

 ## Motivation and Requirements